F1DNA/FlexFarmerAsAService/README.md

 Or - visit the [Discord](https://discord.gg/ck74hAum)

+## **Before you get started, please cd into your flexfarmer directory and stay there for the duration**

 # **Create the user and group that will run the service**

 `sudo useradd -rms /bin/nologin flexfarmer`